uchicago-cs/deepdish/_posts/2014-09-15-gnu-parallel.md

 parallel :::: commands.sh
 ```

-The latter is a newer syntax (note that it has *four* semicolons), which again I
+The latter is a newer syntax (note that it has *four* colons), which again I
 prefer since it can be stringed together multiple times and you can freely mix
 `:::` and `::::`.